 JOCELYNN JACOBS, DVM, CVC, BSc

-Dr. Jacobs is a graduate of Michigan State University’s College of Veterinary Medicine and is the owner of Countryside Animal Health Center, LLC.
+Dr. Jacobs is a graduate of Michigan State University’s College of Veterinary Medicine.
 She has been practicing small animal medicine and surgery in the Midland area since 1991.
 In 2014 Dr. Jacobs was accepted in the Veterinary Chiropractic program at the Veterinary Chiropractic Learning Center in Ontario, Canada.
 She graduated with her Certification in Veterinary Chiropractic in 2015.

 Dr. Jacobs’ areas of interest and expertise include soft tissue surgery, canine reproduction, pediatrics, lameness evaluation, and back/neck pain and issues (thus her certification in veterinary chiropractics).